Bolo101/diskEraser/README.md

 │   ├── disk_partition.py       # Module for creating partitions
 │   ├── mainParse.py            # Main script with argument parsing
 │   └── utils.py                # Utility functions (e.g., disk listing)
-├── iso/                        # Files related to creating the bootable ISO │   └── forgeIso.sh             # Script to generate the bootable ISO ├── setup.sh                    # Script to install dependencies and prepare the project
+├── codeC/                      # C version of the tool │   └── elf                      # C source files for the tool ├── iso/                        # Files related to creating the bootable ISO │   └── forgeIso.sh             # Script to generate the bootable ISO ├── setup.sh                    # Script to install dependencies and prepare the project